pablomaurer/Laramin/readme.md

 - [Images](#user-content-images)

 # Laramin
-A Laravel starter Set Backend and Frontend (No Package)

-Cause i didnt knew how to work clean with Laravel, i found my own way with the help of some packages.

-Now you can develop easy, clear and you will ever know where you which files.
+A Laravel starter Set Backend and Frontend based on Bootstrap.
+I didnt knew how to work clean with Laravel, so I found my own way with the help of some packages.
+Now you can develop easy, clear and everybody will ever know what goes where..

 ## Installation
 * Git clone